-7.10 THE MODULATION MATRIX
+5.10 THE MODULATION MATRIX

-The Minimoog-V increases the original possibilities of modulation thanks to the presence of the modulation matrix in the extension panel.
-This panel appears when the Minimoog-V is in the open position.
+The Mini V increases the original possibilities of modulation thanks to the presence of the modulation matrix in the extension panel.
+This panel appears when the Mini V is in open position.

 Modulation matrix

 This matrix can be activated or deactivated with the selector in the task bar above the synthesizer.